 Glazed Door

-This door is used in residential, commercial-like shops and public buildings like hospitals, schools.
+This door is functional in residential, commercial-like shops and public buildings like hospitals, and schools.
+Glass panels are fixed indoor/shutter frame that enhances light and vision.
+They can be fully glazed or partially glazed.

 - Supplements the natural lighting